 A search for local CMFC designees will likely turn up a large number of names, considering that there are over 6,500 CMFC graduates.
 You should choose several to meet with before deciding on one advisor.
 There are several factors to consider when making this decision.

 What is the fee structure?
-Financial advisors charge an hourly fee a flat fee or a commission-based fee.
+Financial advisors charge an hourly fee, a flat fee or a commission-based fee.
+Most of the time, advisors charge a fee that’s based on a percentage of your assets under management (AUM).
 Each has its pros and cons, so consider which will work best for you.
 A key consideration is whether the advisor is a fiduciary, meaning they are required to put your best interests before their own.

 Also, consider if he or she has a questionable history.
 You could check FINRA‘s BrokerCheck database.
 The database displays information about the advisor’s licensing, any filed complaints, job history and years of experience.

-Finally, can he or she walk you through a sample quarterly report?
+Finally, can the advisor walk you through a sample quarterly report?
 Ask for an example of their work.
 Have him or her show you another client’s anonymized report and explain the choice of assets and the results.

 A chartered mutual fund counselor can help you determine the right mutual fund investments for your portfolio.
 They must pass a course and test in order to be certified to help you distinguish the right aspects of a mutual fund for you and your investments.
-Consider working with a CMFC if you’re needing direction around mutual funds and how to find the right funds for your needs.
+Consider working with a CMFC if you need direction on mutual funds and how to find the right funds for your needs.

 Tips for Investing

-• Finding the right financial advisor can do wonders for your overall investment plan.
-They can help you analyze potential investments, make a long-term strategy and plan for you and then manage your investments.
+- Finding the right financial advisor can do wonders for your overall investment plan.
+They can help you analyze potential investments, make a long-term strategy and then manage your investments.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/zoranm, ©iStock.com/kate_sept2004, ©iStock.com/Chattrawutt